JFK GeoTrail – A Day in Dallas

 In short, we came up with so much great information, that one of the hardest tasks was summarizing much of it, and deciding what to leave out.
 We could have told this story many ways.
 We hope you enjoy what we came up with.
 We welcome your comments and suggestions.

 This cache will take you to Love Field, very close to the entrance of the Freedom of Flight Museum, another great Dallas landmark for another walk through history.
 Love Field is where the Trail for President Kennedy’s Day in Dallas began and ended on November 22nd, 1963.
 You are looking for a container to commemorate these events.
-The access code is the date of President Kenndey's arrival to Love Field.
+The access code is the year of President Kenndey's arrival to Love Field.